 To find out if you qualify for an Offer in Compromise, you can fill out an online questionnaire.
 Filing all your relevant tax returns is one requirement to be considered.

-If you are approved for an Offer in Compromise there are two ways to pay your settled tax bill: lump-sum cash and periodic payment.
-In a lump-sum cash settlement, you submit the initial payment of 20 percent of your total offer with the application.
-If the offer is accepted the remaining balance must be paid in five or fewer payments.
+If you are approved for an Offer in Compromise there are two ways to pay your settled tax bill: lump-sum cash and periodic payments.
+In a lump-sum cash settlement, you submit the initial payment of 20% of your total offer with the application.
+If the offer is accepted, the remaining balance must be paid in five or fewer payments.
 In a periodic payment set up, you submit the initial payment with your application and continue to pay down the balance in monthly installments if the IRS accepts the offer.

-How much should you offer in an IRS settlement?
+How much should you offer in an IRS debt settlement?

 Knowing what your settlement offer should be can be tricky and you might want to lean on an attorney or a service like Resolve during this process.
 The IRS’s form 433-A also offers guidance on an appropriate offer, meaning one you can not only afford but that the government will find acceptable for recouping their money.

-Ultimately the government is looking for a number that to them equals the most money they could expect to get back in the 10 years they have to collect the taxes, penalties, and interest.
+Ultimately, the government is looking for a number that to them equals the most money they could expect to get back in the 10 years they have to collect the taxes, penalties and interest.
 But the amount also has to be something you can afford.
 The IRS takes into consideration your bills and monthly expenses when determining how much you can pay.
 They won’t just take your word for it — they’ll do their own calculations too once you’ve put in an offer.
-If you’ve made a lowball offer, you will have a chance to increase it if the IRS isn’t satisfied.
+If you’ve made a low-ball offer on your IRS debt, you will have a chance to increase it if the IRS isn’t satisfied.
 If you don’t qualify for an Offer in Compromise, you can still ask to be put on an installment plan to pay off what you owe.

 Installment plan or paying delay